 - Bear in mind that Vehicle Repair Bays are a form of entrance too, and the aliens (or their pawns) will have no hesitation in swarming in through any foolisly unguarded, or poorly placed, bays.

 - Isolate lifts and hangars by surrounding them with a string of Security Stations.
-Advanced Security Stations are naturally better if you have the technology and the space, as their disruptor beams are more powerful.
+Advanced Security Stations may be substituted if you have the technology.
 Keep in mind that only three security stations will operate at a given time.

 - If need be place further security stations down important corridors, such as between access points and living quaters.
 Any alien unlucky enough to come within range of these facilities will be shot to pieces and, better still, you wont lose an agent.